Lancet-Countdown/Lancet-Countdown-2026/WG1/Indicator 1.1.1.1: Attribution of heatwave days to climate change /Methods/README.md

 # 1.1.1.1 Attribution of heatwave days to climate change

-This folder contains the data sources, caveats and methods for the Legislative Engagement indicator.

 ## Methods

 ### Overview